quicwg/multipath/draft-ietf-quic-multipath.md

 # Path Management {#path-management}

 After completing the handshake, endpoints have agreed to enable multipath support.
-They can also start using multiple paths, unless both server preferred addresses and a disable_active_migration transport parameter were provided by the server, in which case a client is forbidden to establish new paths until "after a client has acted on a preferred_address transport parameter" ({{Section 18.2. of QUIC-TRANSPORT}}).
+They can also start using multiple paths when both endpoints have issued available connection IDs for at least one unused Path ID.
+If endpoint receives a disable_active_migration transport parameter provided by the peer, it is forbidden to use a new local address to establish new paths for the peer address used during handshake, but establishment of additional paths to other peer addresses (e.g carried by peer’s preferred_address) is valid immediately.

 This document
 does not specify how an endpoint that is reachable via several addresses